Gartner to Participate in the - GuruFocus.com

-Gartner, Inc. (NYSE: IT) today announced that Craig Safian, EVP & CFO, will participate in a fireside chat at the Baird 2023 Global Consumer, Technology & Services Conference.
+Gartner, Inc. (NYSE: IT) today announced that Craig Safian, EVP & CFO, will present at the William Blair Growth Stock Conference.

-Gartner’s presentation is scheduled for 10:50 am Eastern Time on Tuesday, June 6, 2023.
+Gartner’s presentation is scheduled for 8:40 am Central Time on Wednesday, June 7, 2023.
 A link to the live webcast of the presentation will be available via the Company's web site at https%3A%2F%2Finvestor.gartner.com.
 A replay of the webcast will be available for approximately 30 days following the presentation.

 About Gartner